 Investing in our securities involves risk.
 Prior to making a decision about investing in our securities, you should carefully consider the specific factors discussed below and under the heading "Risk Factors" in any prospectus supplement, together with all of the other information contained or incorporated by reference in this Quarterly Report.
-You should also consider the risk factors related to our business and operations described in Part I, Item 1A of the Form 10-K under the heading "Risk Factors," which are incorporated by reference in this Quarterly Report.
+You should also consider the risk factors related to our business and operations described in Part I, Item 1A of the Form 10-K under the heading "Risk Factors," and in Part II, Item 1A of the Form 10-Q for the period ended June 30, 2024 under the heading "Risk Factors," which are incorporated by reference in this Quarterly Report.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also affect our operations.